rexxars/eventsource-client/README.md

 ## Todo

+- [ ] Figure out what to do on broken connection on request body
 - [ ] Configurable stalled connection detection (eg no data)
 - [ ] Configurable reconnection policy
 - [ ] Redirect handling